 Fund Inception reflects the date when the Fund was first available for purchase under FPA management.

-The Total Annual Fund Operating Expenses before reimbursement is 0.57% (as of most recent prospectus).
-First Pacific Advisors, LP (“FPA” or the “Adviser”), the Fund’s investment adviser, has contractually agreed to reimburse the Fund for Total Annual Fund Operating Expenses in excess of 0.50% of the average net assets of the Fund (excluding interest, taxes, brokerage fees and commissions payable by the Fund in connection with the purchase or sale of portfolio securities, and extraordinary expenses, including litigation expenses not incurred in the Fund’s ordinary course of business) through January 31, 2021.
+*The Total Annual Fund Operating Expenses before reimbursement is 0.59% (as of the most recent prospectus).
+First Pacific Advisors, LP (The “Adviser” or “FPA”), the Fund’s investment adviser, has contractually agreed to reimburse the Fund for Total Annual Fund Operating Expenses in excess of 0.45% of the average net assets of the Fund (excluding interest, taxes, brokerage fees and commissions payable by the Fund in connection with the purchase or sale of portfolio securities, and extraordinary expenses, including litigation expenses not incurred in the Fund’s ordinary course of business) through July 27, 2024.
 This agreement may only be terminated earlier by the Fund’s Board of Directors (the “Board”) or upon termination of the Advisory Agreement.

 FPA Flexible Fixed Income Fund